UsernameSteven/ClassRepository/README.md

 ## Tutorial Videos
 * __YouTube Playlists:__ Curate a list of beginner-friendly videos that explain game mechanics, character creation, and storytelling tips.
 Check out this link or click the picture to learn more about [Visual Aids](https://www.youtube.com/watch?v=Elog4vM4CBo)

+# World Building

+## Start Small
+* Focus on a single region or city before expanding.
+Develop a few key locations, NPCs, and factions to create a foundation.
+## Define Core Themes
+* Decide on the main themes or tones of your world (e.g., high fantasy, dark fantasy, steampunk) to guide your creative decisions.
+## Create a History
+* Develop a brief history of your world, including major events, conflicts, and cultural shifts.
+This adds depth and context to your setting.
+## Establish Geography
+* Sketch out the geography, including mountains, rivers, forests, and cities.
+Consider how geography influences culture and politics.
+## Develop Cultures and Societies
+* Create diverse cultures with distinct customs, religions, and languages.
+Think about how these societies interact with each other.
+## Design Factions and Organizations
+* Introduce factions, guilds, or political groups that can provide quests and conflicts.
+Give them clear motives and goals.
+## Incorporate Magic and Technology
+* Decide how magic works in your world and its impact on society.
+Consider the level of technology and how it complements or contrasts with magic.
+## Create Interesting NPCs
+* Develop key non-player characters (NPCs) with unique personalities, goals, and backstories.
+They can serve as allies, mentors, or antagonists.
+## Use Visual Aids
+* Create maps, drawings, or infographics to visualize your world.
+This helps both you and your players understand the setting better.
+## Stay Flexible
+* Be open to changes as your campaign progresses.
+Player actions can shape the world, so adapt your plans based on their choices.
+## Gather Inspiration
+* Draw inspiration from books, movies, and other games.
+Analyze what you like about these worlds and incorporate similar elements.
+## Engage Your Players
+* Involve your players in the world-building process.
+Encourage them to create backstories that connect to the setting, which can enrich the narrative.
+## Create Adventure Hooks
+* Develop quests and story hooks that arise naturally from the world’s history, cultures, or conflicts.
+This provides a sense of purpose for players.
+## Document Everything
+* Keep notes on your world, including important events, NPCs, and locations.
+This helps maintain consistency and provides a reference for future sessions.